We know the fight-flight-freeze-response, but what is the fawn response?

 Many people with high-functioning codependency or people pleasing patterns are operating from a fawn response - constantly prioritizing connection over self-protection.

-Fawning involves people-pleasing, but not all people-pleasing is fawning.
-Fawning is specifically driven by a sense of threat or danger, even if that threat is emotional or relational.
+Fawning is specifically driven by a felt sense of threat or danger - even when that threat is emotional or relational rather than physical.

 What Causes the Fawn Response?